top of page

 In this step, you can start replacing the iron you've lost.
 While we encourage eating

-, it can be hard to eat your way out of iron deficiency.
+foods that are rich in iron, it can be hard to eat your way out of iron deficiency.

 There are two treatments that can supplement your iron intake: oral iron (pills) and intravenous (IV) iron.